 For more information, please visit the Financial Aid website.

-CUNY part-time teaching positions are available for advanced students who have been recommended to the individual campuses by the History Program.
+CUNY part-time adjunct teaching positions are available for advanced students.
 Only students who have completed their first year of coursework are eligible for such assignments.
-Students apply for teaching positions in the spring of each academic year.
-In addition, advanced students are eligible to apply for multi-year appointments as CUNY Writing Fellows or Technology Fellows.
+Students should inquire about the availability of courses at individual CUNY campusese.
+They apply for these teaching positions in the spring of each academic year.

 There are a variety of outside awards and assistantships available to Graduate Center Ph.D. students in history.
 Students have, in the recent past, worked as research assistants for the Humanities Center, the Gotham Center, the Center for Media and Learning/American Social History Project, the Center for the Study of Philanthropy, the LaGuardia/Wagner Archives, the Social Science Research Council, the New-York Historical Society, the Rockefeller Foundation, and New York City-based research institutes, media firms, independent scholars and writers.